CtrlK

 Conciseness

-The content is padded with unnecessary persona framing ('You are a cognitive architect...') and philosophical statements that Claude doesn't need.
-The 'Capabilities' section is just a list of keywords with no actionable value.
+The content is padded with unnecessary persona framing ('You are a cognitive architect...') and vague philosophical statements about memory that Claude already understands.
+The 'Capabilities' section is just a list of keywords with no actionable content.

 1 / 3